Watershed Management Plan: Coastal Zone 5

 What is a watershed?

-A watershed, also called drainage basin, is the land area from which water flows into a stream, river, lake, bay, or ocean.
+A watershed is an area of land that drains to an open body of water, such as a stream, river, lake or ocean.
 No matter where you live on earth, you live in a watershed!
 Watersheds are crucial because they act as natural drainage systems, regulating flows and collecting and channeling water, while also filtering pollutants.
 In doing so, watersheds buffer us from flooding, provide clean drinking water, support diverse ecosystems, and offer opportunities for recreational activities.

 Watershed Management Plan Development